oxidane/tmuxomatic/README.md

 ## Flex your tmuxomatic windowgrams

-**Flex is in early development, this tutorial is incomplete**
+**Flex is in development, this tutorial is a work in progress**

 Windowgrams are a neat way of arranging workspaces.
 For general layouts, a windowgram is typed up quickly.
 But if you need a more detailed windowgram, you may find yourself doing a lot of ASCII art.
 Not nearly as frustrating as manual pane splits, but somewhat inefficient.

 Fortunately there's flex, introduced in tmuxomatic 2.0.
 Flex aims to bring the windowgram to even greater potential by automating the modification of detailed windowgrams.
 Let's use flex to build a windowgram that previously required a lot of typing.
-Begin by opening the flex console on the session file `session_flexample` -- flex will create the file for you if it does not already exist.
+Begin by opening the flex console on the session file `session_flexample`.
+Note that flex will create the file for you if it does not already exist.

 	% tmuxomatic session_flexample --flex